Color, Texture, Form

 Brummel was born and raised in West Michigan.
 He majored in Biology at Hope College but also had a deep interest in art and culture.
 After participating in Hope’s Vienna Program during the summer of 1957, Brummel moved to New York City to study design at the Pratt Institute.
 He completed his studies at Pratt in 1960 and began an illustrious 50-year career designing and producing high-end textiles and wallpapers for the two companies he founded: Kirk Brummel and Raintree Designs.
 Brummel’s business career required him to travel frequently around the United States and Europe, exposing him to a broad range of cultural influences and allowing him to build an extensive art collection.
 His objective in collecting was never to assemble a representative selection of artworks illustrating particular schools, styles or subjects.
 Rather, Brummel collected art that engaged him aesthetically and emotionally and that he wanted to have surrounding him in his daily life.

-The present exhibition is divided into three sections.
-The first section features work by artists associated with the School of Paris dating from the 1920s to the 1980s.
-The second section features work by artists associated with the New York School dating from the 1930s to the early 1990s.
-The third section — displayed separately — focuses more specifically on artworks by French artist Françoise Gilot dating from the 1940s to the mid-2000s.
+The exhibition was divided into three sections.
+The first section featured work by artists associated with the School of Paris dating from the 1920s to the 1980s.
+The second section featured work by artists associated with the New York School dating from the 1930s to the early 1990s.
+The third section — displayed separately — focused more specifically on artworks by French artist Françoise Gilot dating from the 1940s to the mid-2000s.
 Brummel has a particular passion for the art of Gilot, who has lived and worked in both Paris and New York, and whose lifelong explorations of color, texture and form embody the aesthetic sensibilities that define the Brummel collection as a whole.